 While we typically have challenges to overcome in reaching our potential, the trail to our life purpose always follows our passion.
 When we follow our passion and our strengths, we find our life purpose.

 Kick the old self-worth issues out the door and acknowledge who you really are.
-If you don’t know what you’re good at—or even if you think you do—ask your friends, co-workers, clients, etc. The answers may surprise you and open up a whole new world of life and joy.
+If you don’t know what you are good at, or even if you think you do, ask your friends, co-workers, clients, etc. The answers may surprise you and open up a whole new world of life and joy.